csev/dj4e/assn/mdn/paw_skeleton.md

 and keep running `check` until there are no errors.

-Remember that on PythonAnywhere, we __never__ do a `runserver` but instead use the Web tab to configure and start our Django application.
+Remember that on PythonAnywhere, we __never__ do a `runserver` but instead use the Web tab to point to and start our Django application.

-Remember that when you are in a shell, you need to be in the `django3` virtual environment or the `manage.py` commands will fail.

 Switching Your Web Application to a New Project
 -----------------------------------------------